TCoder920/encompliance-project/encompliance-backend/LOCAL_MODEL_SETUP.md

 3. **Check the logs**:
    - Look for error messages in the backend server logs

-4. **Fallback behavior**:
+4. **Alternative model setup**:
-   - If the local model fails, the system will automatically fall back to the demo mode
+   - If the local model service is unavailable, the system will use OpenAI if configured
-   - If you want to use OpenAI models as a fallback, set `USE_LOCAL_MODEL=false` and provide an OpenAI API key
+   - If you want to use OpenAI models, set `USE_LOCAL_MODEL=false` and provide an OpenAI API key